pconrad/old_pconrad.github.io/README.md

 # Step 3: Optional, but recommended: configure a local environment for Jekyll.

 What is this step all about?
-It's about configuring a local environment on your own computer (my instructions are tailored for Mac OS X) that allows you to run a local instance of Jekyll on your own machine as a test environment.
+It's about configuring a local environment on your own computer that allows you to run a local instance of Jekyll on your own machine as a test environment.
 This allows you to check, quickly, whether everything is working, before deploying changes to the server.
 It is often easier to see in a local environment what is wrong that it is to see in the "cloud".

 What makes this step a bit onerous is that to really make things work properly, you need, in addition to git, which we assume you already have, all of the following: